czarakas/local_climate_change_tool/README.md

 [http://berkeleyearth.org/](http://berkeleyearth.org/).

 ## User Guide
 Install package by cloning this repository then running setup.py in this current directory.
+The package consists of two main components: the **data wrangler** and the **dashboard generator** (documented in more detail in the Component Specification).
+Because running the data wrangler requires access to large raw climate model datasets, and we would like users to be able to launch the dashboard without navigating a high performance computing system, we have uploaded the processed datasets that are output by the data wrangler to google drive and included a script to download that already processed data.
+We recommend users configure their python environments differently depending on which components of the package they intend to use:
+* *using the dashboard generator component with already processed data*: use SIMPLER ENVIRONMENT
+* *running tests of the data wrangler*: use SIMPLER ENVIRONMENT
+* *running both the data wrangler and the dashboard generator*: use COMPLICATED ENVIRONMENT.

 Created by a team of researchers at the University of Washington.
 For bugs and
     issues, report them [here](https://github.com/czarakas/local-climate-data-tool/issues).